kdubois/quarkus-jreleaser/README.md

 If you want to learn more about Quarkus, please visit: https://quarkus.io/ Finally, if you want to learn more about how to use JReleaser specifically with Quarkus project, please visit: https://quarkus.io/guides/jreleaser .

+## Prerequisites
+To run this example, you need:

+JDK 11+ installed with JAVA_HOME configured appropriately

+Apache Maven 3.8.8+

+Optionally Mandrel or GraalVM installed and configured appropriately if you want to build a native executable (or Docker if you use a native container build)

+a GitHub account and a GitHub Personal Access token

 ## Packaging and running the application

 The application can be packaged as a native executable using: